Child Custody Lawyers Jacksonville, FL

 Depending on the age of the child, his or her preference will also be considered.

-However, there are other factors that will be considered when determining child support payments.
+However, other factors will be considered when determining child support payments.
 Parents must consider health insurance and daycare expenses as part of the overall child support calculation.
 The parties must also contemplate out-of-pocket expenses that are not otherwise covered by insurance and expenses related to extracurricular activities.

 Custody and parenting time are important considerations in a divorce.
 What most parents may not realize is that divorce is just as stressful on the children (if not harder) as it is on the adults.
 Not only do they pick up on the tension, but they feel also feel anger, hurt, and may even be caught in the middle of their parent’s conflict.